Azure/azure-sdk-for-net/CONTRIBUTING.md

 ```

 3. Run `dotnet msbuild /t:GenerateCode` in src directory of the project (e.g. `net\sdk\storage\Azure.Management.Storage\src`).
 This would run Autorest and generate the code.
 (NOTE: this step requires Node 13).
-4. Add a `*ManagementClientOptions` type that inherits from `ClientOptions` and has a service version enum:
+4. Add a `*ManagementClientOptions` or `*ClientOptions` (depending if the library is management library) type that inherits from `ClientOptions` and has a service version enum:

 ``` C#
 namespace Azure.Management.Storage